dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

      * Enqueues any new same-domain links into the database as `pending`.
      * Parses the HTML with BeautifulSoup, rewrites links for `<a>`, `<form>`, `<button>`, `<video>`, `<audio>`, `<source>`, inline CSS, and scripts so they point to the local copies.
      * Submits resource download tasks (images, CSS, JS) to `ResourceDownloader`.
-     * Waits for all resource downloads to finish, ensuring each tag’s `src` or `href` has been updated to the local path.
+     * Waits for all resource downloads to finish, ensuring each tag's `src` or `href` has been updated to the local path.
      * Processes inline `<style>` blocks and inline `style="url(...)"` attributes, downloading referenced assets and rewriting those URLs.
      * Saves the rewritten HTML to `<output>/<domain>/…`.
      * Marks the URL as `visited` in the database.